 Sustainable engagement of disadvantaged and racially minoritised communities in health service development and improvement is essential if we are to address inequalities in the long term.
 Engaging community groups that are representative of diverse local populations helps to create user-friendly services and address the underlying reasons for poor health.
 Similarly, involving members of racially minoritised and disadvantaged social groups in a participatory research process is likely to help us better understand the reasons for specific differences in healthcare use between ethnic groups.
-Efforts to increase representation of health professionals from racially minoritised groups may increase the availability of culturally congruent care, which has been linked to striking improvements in infant mortality among children from black groups in the USA.
+Ffforts to increase representation of health professionals from racially minoritised groups may increase the availability of culturally congruent care, which has been linked to striking improvements in infant mortality among children from black groups in the USA.

-activity was lower in children from black ethnic groups than in those from White and Asian groups.
+Protected by copyright, including for uses related to text and data mining, Al training, and similar technologies activity was lower in children from black ethnic groups than in those from White and Asian groups.
 GP consultations remained higher in children from black and Asian groups than in white children, and by 2016/2017, outpatient, ED and in-patient activity were similar in children from white and Asian groups.
 While these data indicate that children from different ethnic groups have relatively equal access to health services in England, the disproportionately high rates of adverse child health outcomes in racially minoritised groups suggest an urgent need for further work to determine whether health service utilisation is proportionate to need.
 Considered alongside rising child poverty and widening child health inequalities, our findings suggest significant levels of unmet need among CYP living in more deprived areas of England.